ryjen/ryjen.github.io/content/post/futurism-nanotech-humanity.md

 ## Current Status

-In terms of practical applications there a few, but most are still in research mode.
-This is evolving regularily (see [reddit/r/nanotech](https://reddit.com/r/nanotech) though I never hear politicians or media talk about it.
+There are few practical applications, but most are heavily being researched.
+The state is evolving regularily (see [reddit/r/nanotech](https://reddit.com/r/nanotech) though I never hear politicians or media talk about it.

 ### Medical